rionurfadilah229/ETL-Pipeline/README.md

 # ETL Pipeline Project

-Project ini adalah contoh implementasi ETL sederhana menggunakan Python, Apache Airflow, dan PostgreSQL untuk mengambil, membersihkan, dan menyimpan data buku dari Open Library API.
+This project is a simple ETL implementation using Python, Apache Airflow, and PostgreSQL to extract, clean, and store book data from the Open Library API.

 ## Overview
-Proyek ini menunjukkan alur kerja data engineering dasar yang mencakup:
+This project demonstrates a basic data engineering workflow that includes:
-- ekstraksi data dari sumber eksternal
+- extracting data from an external source
-- transformasi dan pembersihan data
+- transforming and cleaning the data
-- loading data ke database relasional
+- loading the data into a relational database
-- orkestrasi proses menggunakan Airflow
+- orchestrating the process using Airflow

-## Output ETL dalam Konteks Kerjaan
+## ETL Output
-Hasil dari pipeline ini adalah data buku yang telah diproses dan siap digunakan untuk kebutuhan bisnis maupun analitik, seperti:
+The output of this pipeline is processed book data that is ready to be used for business and analytical purposes, such as:
-- data terstruktur untuk laporan dan dashboard
+- structured data for reporting and dashboards
-- data yang tersimpan di PostgreSQL untuk kebutuhan query dan analisis
+- data stored in PostgreSQL for querying and analysis
-- pipeline otomatis yang memudahkan proses pengolahan data secara berulang
+- an automated pipeline that simplifies repeated data processing tasks

-Dengan demikian, project ini merepresentasikan alur ETL yang berguna untuk mendukung pengambilan keputusan, analisis data, dan otomasi proses data.
+In this way, the project represents an ETL workflow that supports decision-making, data analysis, and data automation.

 ## Project Structure
-- [extract_and_cleaning_data.py](extract_and_cleaning_data.py) — script standalone untuk ekstraksi dan pembersihan data
+- [extract_and_cleaning_data.py](extract_and_cleaning_data.py) — standalone script for extracting and cleaning data
-- [airflow/dags/dags_etl.py](airflow/dags/dags_etl.py) — DAG Airflow untuk menjalankan pipeline ETL
+- [airflow/dags/dags_etl.py](airflow/dags/dags_etl.py) — Airflow DAG for running the ETL pipeline
-- [airflow/dags/files/create_table.sql](airflow/dags/files/create_table.sql) — SQL untuk membuat tabel di PostgreSQL
+- [airflow/dags/files/create_table.sql](airflow/dags/files/create_table.sql) — SQL script to create tables in PostgreSQL
-- [compose.yml](compose.yml) — konfigurasi Docker Compose untuk menjalankan Airflow dan PostgreSQL
+- [compose.yml](compose.yml) — Docker Compose configuration for running Airflow and PostgreSQL

 ## Tech Stack
 - Python